acesgoplaces/main/README.md

 ## ACES TWO
 ### How it works?
 (Architecture)
 When a caller calls 995 but is uncertain of the exact location, a link can be sent to the caller via SMS.
 This link directs the caller to a separate webpage which pulls important data from the caller's phone.
 Such important data include Date and Time, current GPS location and direction where the phone is facing.
 On the webpage, a live map shows the current location of the caller and a narrow isoceles triangle shows the orientation of the phone and the field-of-view.
-This intuitive set-up, similar to the interface in a navigation application, allows the caller to quickly verify that the location and bearing to the incident site is correct.
+This intuitive set-up, similar to the interface in a commonly-used navigation application, allows the caller to quickly verify that the location and bearing to the incident site is correct.
 The caller can also be directed to take a photo, video or livestream of the incident by tapping on buttons at the bottom of the webpage.

 ### scdf.tech webpage (Live demo/Getting Started)
 *insert pic